Hello 🙂

 ACCOMMODATION

-Angel’s tip: I chose Gialiskari village for 1 week that I visited the island and was the best option!
+Angel’s tip: I chose Gialiskari village for 1 week last time I visited the island and it was the best option!
 It was so amazing that I could just walk to Mesakti beach.

 BEST SEASON

 Angel’s tip: On the 15th of August I visited one of the most famous PANIGIRIA in Greece, in Langada village.
-It starts from noon till midnight and the vibes are amazing!
+It starts from noon till midnight and the vibes are absolutely incredible!!!

 FOOD